-He has over 18 years of experience designing fluid dynamic systems for energy, industrial, and medical sectors.
+He has over 20 years of experience designing fluid dynamic systems for energy, industrial, and medical sectors.
 He started work as a research engineer for Combustion Engineering developing pollution control systems for coal fired power plants using pilot scale units, scaled cold flow models, and computational fluid dynamic models.
-He joined the Alden team 13 years ago where he expanded his work repertoire to include automotive aerodynamic designs and a variety of industrial and bio medical applications.
+He joined the Alden team in 2004 where he expanded his work repertoire to include automotive aerodynamic designs and a variety of industrial and bio medical applications.

-He was recently promoted to director of the Gas Flow Engineering department where he leads a team of 10 people where they apply their modeling techniques to improve system performance and provide efficient product designs for clean energy, glass and cement manufacturing, and bio-technical devices and medical products.
+As Director of Gas Flow Engineering, David leads a team that applies their modeling techniques to improve system performance and provide efficient product designs for clean energy, glass and cement manufacturing, and bio-technical devices and medical products.

 Phil is responsible for all flow meter testing performed in Alden's flow measurement facilities.